 - Secure it to your desk with sturdy tape.

 Cardboard cut-out mouse pads should last a good while.
-And as with the printable optical mouse pad mentioned above, a cardboard cut-out mouse pad is earth-friendly and biodegradable.
+As with the printable optical mouse pad mentioned above, a cardboard cut-out mouse pad is earth-friendly and biodegradable.

 Short on cardboard boxes at your house?
 Take advantage of the latest Amazon Subscribe and Save Deals and put in an Amazon order to get a new cardboard box.